hd719/go-breeders-design-systems/notes.md

 - Takes an object and decorates it with additional functionality
 - Simple in Go bc go uses composition instead of inheritance
 - Embed a struct in another struct

+## Worker Pool Pattern

+- Units of work are distributed among a pool of workers which are running concurrently
+- Communication is done through channels
+- Useful for long running tasks or CPU bound tasks